 YES.
 The state of New Jersey (and most other states) requires that students have certain immunizations before they can attend class at a college or university in New Jersey.
 Specifically, it involves obtaining two measles vaccines and at least one mumps and rubella vaccines if a student was born after 1956.
 As an alternative, students can submit the results of a blood test that confirms that they are immune to these diseases.
 All students are also required to be screened for tuberculosis within 6 months of attending class at Drew.
 Students taking more than 12 credits must have also received the Hepatitis B vaccinations.

-Beginning in the fall 2004, all new students, who reside in campus housing, will be required by law to receive a meningitis vaccine.
+Students who reside in campus housing, will be required by law to receive a meningitis vaccine.

 Where can I find more information about vaccinations?